COPD Foundation’s considerations amidst COVID-19

 Of course, not every service lends itself to telehealth.
 Notably, remote pulmonary function testing equipment is virtually nonexistent in most areas, and obviously, things like lab draws and imaging studies are still hands-on events.

-There are certainly ways to mitigate risks for people requiring these kinds of appointments (link to the reopening blog, please), but if practices can use telemedicine as much as possible, the number of people physically interacting is effectively reduced, and social distancing is much easier to accomplish.
+There are certainly ways to mitigate risks for people returning to in person health care, but if practices can use telemedicine as much as possible, the number of people physically interacting is effectively reduced, and social distancing is much easier to accomplish.

 This also seems pretty straightforward but could be an additional consideration for patients living in rural areas that may have to commute to urban facilities.